lochsh/pbt-talk/notes.md

 Property based testing involves running a single test many times with multiple randomly generated inputs.
 This allows you to test more with less code.
-It makes it easier for you to write better tests, and avoids the need for you to think up examples.
+It makes it easier for you to write better tests, and reduces the need for you to think up examples.

 If we consider our tests as documentation, PBT improves the breadth and